BLUF (communication): In writing

 In a Harvard Business Review article, Kabir Sehgal enumerated three main ways to format emails with military precision: (1) Subject with key words – Key words specify the nature in email (e.g. Action, Sign, Info, Decision, etc.); (2) Bottom Line Up Front (BLUF) – Emails should be short that basically answers the 5W's: who, what, when, where, and why; (3) Be Economical – short enough to understand and convey all the details.
 Using of Active voice is highly mandates rather than using passive voice."

 It has been recommended that BLUF be used in writing policy papers and memos.
 This is because policymakers have short attention spans, given that they have much work to do.
 They may not appreciate lengthy prose and verbosity.
 They only want the essential information, so as not to get bogged down into details.

 In writing policy papers and memos, military professionals, intelligence analysts, policy analysts, and the like need to include any second-order or third-order effect in their BLUF.
 The inclusion upfront of the result of the direct result of an action or change will entice the busy policymakers to read the whole memo or set it aside and read later.
 To illustrate, Title IX's college sports regulation makes sure women and men have the same rights.
 Women and men must be equal in both athletic scholarships, and the male-female ratio of athletes needs to match the school's student ratio.
 This is a first-order effect – more women get to play sports and receive scholarships.
 However, due to financial constraints, football is the only sport that makes money, and there is not a women's sport with an equivalent number of players.
 Hence, if the school wants to have a football team, they will also have to have five women's sports teams before adding another men's sport.
 A second-order effect is schools are (economically) forced to drop some of the less common men's sports teams.
 A third-order effect may be the sport loses popularity over time (wrestling is an example).

 Applying this to the policy world, the two examples show this BLUF structure with a second-order effect: (1) The Philippine President will probably sign key legislation for the peace accord, but opposition elements are likely to challenge the law in court and thwart implementation.
-(2) An Islamic militant group is publicizing the terrorist activities of its supporters in the region as part of a media campaign to promote the group's network there, which encourage foreign fighters to travel to the region.
+(2) An Islamic militant group is publicizing the terrorist activities of its supporters in the region as part of a media campaign to promote the group's network there, which encourages foreign fighters to travel to the region.